 Required Reports for the Medical X-Ray Manufacturers or Industry

-Diagnostic X-ray Reports of Assembly A Guide for Submission of an Abbreviated Radiation Safety Reports on Cephalometric Devices Intended for Diagnostic Use (PDF - 372KB) Guide for Filling Annual Reports for X-Ray Components and Systems (PDF - 599KB) A Guide for the Submission of Initial Reports on Diagnostic X-ray Systems and Their Major Components (PDF - 843KB) Diagnostic X-Ray CT Products Radiation Safety Report (PDF - 568KB) FDA eSubmitter
+Diagnostic X-ray Reports of Assembly A Guide for Submission of an Abbreviated Radiation Safety Reports on Cephalometric Devices Intended for Diagnostic Use (PDF)(PDF - 372KB) A Guide for the Submission of an Abbreviated Report on X-ray Tables, Cradles, Film Changers or Cassette Holders Intended for Diagnostic Use (PDF)(PDF - 691KB) Guide for Filling Annual Reports for X-Ray Components and Systems (PDF)(PDF - 871KB) A Guide for the Submission of Initial Reports on Diagnostic X-ray Systems and Their Major Components (PDF)(PDF - 1.1MB) Diagnostic X-Ray CT Products Radiation Safety Report (PDF)(PDF - 836KB) FDA eSubmitter